GSA/digitalgov.gov/content/events/2018/2018-04-18-dap-learning-series-creating-your-own-campaign-url-builder.md

 slug: dap-learning-series-creating-your-own-campaign-url-builder
 title: 'DAP Learning Series&#58; Creating Your Own Campaign URL builder'
 summary: 'This online event will cover how to create a campaign URL in Google Analtyics and how to effectively implement it&#46;'
 featured_image:
   uid:
   alt: ''
 event_type:
-  - online
+  - youtube-live
 date: 2018-04-18 15:00:00 -0400
 end_date: 2018-04-18 16:00:00 -0400
 event_organizer: DigitalGov University